Avoma Chrome Extension for Google Meet

 - Pause, resume, or stop recordings anytime - Maintain full control of the recording flow without disrupting the meeting.

-1. Go to the Chrome Web Store and search for Avoma Google Meet Extension or or simply click here to install it directly.
+- Go to the Chrome Web Store and search for Avoma Google Meet Extension or simply click here to install it directly.

 - Click the puzzle icon in Chrome’s toolbar.